mkiernan/FlexHPC/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>
 <br>
-* *Ensure your NFS server is deployed first as per the step 2a above.*
+* *Ensure your Headnode & Network is deployed first as per the step 2a above.*
-* *The compute node install script will mount the home directory and other shares from the NFS server automatically.*
+* *The compute node install script will mount the home directory and other shares from the head node automatically.*
 * *The NFS server is currently assumed to be 10.0.0.4.*
 * *The scale set instances will record their hostnames and IP addresses into the /clustermap mount on the NFS server.*
 * *VM scaleset overprovisioning is disabled in this version for now to keep things predictable.*

-***

-### 2c.
-Deploy Standalone Head Node (No NFS Server)
-TBD

 ***